Thej02/Vaikunta_Vivaha/README.md

 # Vaikunta Vivaha
-A responsive and interactive wedding invitation website developed to deliver a modern digital invitation experience while preserving traditional South Indian wedding aesthetics.
+A responsive and interactive wedding invitation website developed to deliver a modern digital invitation experience while preserving traditional South Indian wedding website aesthetics.

 ## Overview
 Vaikunta Vivaha is a custom-designed web application built to serve as a digital wedding invitation platform.
 The project combines traditional cultural elements with modern web technologies to create an engaging and memorable experience for guests.